ViralTexts/gtr-clusters/clusters/18621108-sn83016348-OurRecipeForCuringMeat.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-g hogs is from 145 to 155 degrees, or to |
+hogs is from 145 to 155 degrees, or to |
 simplify, three parts boiling hot water and onc |
 part cold water.
 A lump of unslaked lime as big
 as your two fists (or a fire-shovelful of wood ashes)